How do I know if I have an onboard (integrated) video card?

 If the connection (VGA, HDMI, or DVI) is near where your mouse, keyboard, and USB connections are, it is most likely an integrated graphics card in your computer.
 As shown in the picture above, this computer has no expansion cards and has a VGA and DVI connection for the onboard video.
 In the case of a tower case, like the one shown above, these connections are also typically vertical and not horizontal.

-However, if the connector is separate from the other connectors or in one of the expansion slots, it is a removable graphics card and not an onboard video card.
+However, if the connector is located in one of the expansion slots, it is a removable graphics card and not an onboard video card.
+The picture below is an example of a computer that has a removable video card, located in an expansion slot.

 It is also possible for a computer to have a motherboard with an integrated video card and an expansion video card.
 The computer should default to the expansion, but sometimes the onboard video is disabled in the BIOS.
 In the above picture, this computer has both onboard video and a video card expansion.
 The onboard video card has a cover over the VGA connector that prevents the user from connecting a monitor to this connector.
 Typically with a tower case, when you have a video card in an expansion slot, the connector will be horizontal.